International Citizens Insurance Logo

 Since then, the agreement has expanded to include these 29 countries, simplifying travel throughout Europe for millions.

 Fun Fact!
 Thanks to the Agreement, you can cross borders within the Area on foot or by bicycle without border checks.
-For example, pilgrims walking the Camino de Santiago can seamlessly cross from France or Portugal into Spain, and cyclists traveling across Europe can enjoy breakfast in Switzerland and lunch in Austria, Germany, Italy, or France, all without anyone checking their passports.
+For example, pilgrims walking the Camino de Santiago can seamlessly cross from France or Portugal into Spain, and cyclists traveling across Europe can enjoy breakfast in Switzerland and lunch in Austria, Germany, or Italy, without anyone checking their passports.

 Schengen Area Exclusions

-Not all European countries belong to the Schengen Area.
+Not all European countries are part of the Schengen Area.
 For example, Ireland and Cyprus are not part of it, although Cyprus is an EU member.

 The United Kingdom, including Gibraltar, left both the EU and the Schengen Area.
-Danish territories like the Faroe Islands and Greenland are also excluded.
+Danish territories, such as the Faroe Islands and Greenland, are also excluded.
 French overseas territories are part of the EU but not included.

 Non-EU European countries outside the zone include Albania, Andorra, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Montenegro, Russia, Serbia, Turkey, and Ukraine.